-BMZ taking a One Health approach: In response to the COVID-19 pandemic, the BMZ established a new division focusing on global health, pandemic response, and One Health.
-In November 2020, the BMZ also published its first One Health strategy, anchoring the climate-health-environment nexus in German development cooperation.
-The strategy gives special attention to the prevention and containment of infectious diseases, including NTDs , zoonotic infections, and WHO
+One Health approach: In response to the COVID-19 pandemic, the BMZ established a new sub-division focusing on pandemic prevention and response and One Health.
+In 2021, the BMZ also published its first One Health strategy, anchoring the climate-health-environment nexus in German development cooperation.
+The strategy gives special attention to the prevention and containment of infectious diseases, including NTDs and zoonotic infections, and the role of the WHO.

 Explore other deep-dives

 Read more on Germany